DerekCresswell/GameDesign11/3 Top Down Arcade/5 HUD.md

 # Top Down Arcade Game

-We have working health and attacking so we should come up with a way to  display to the player all the stats.
+We have working health and attacking, so we should come up with a way to  display to the player all the stats.

 ## HUD